-employ the instruments of research, fact finding, education and law to counter racism and prejudice;
+- employ the instruments of research, fact finding, education and the law to counter racism and discrimination

 The ADC is a not-for-profit Non-Government Organisation (NGO) and is registered as a Harm Prevention Charity.
 Our funding comes from community support.
 We welcome your donations.